G-Wang/Tacotron-pytorch-1/tmp/results/readme.txt

-Result wav file will be saved here.
+Result wav filew will be saved here.